varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/bonds/STRIPS.md

-# Registered Interest and Principal of Securities (STRIPS) Bonds
+# STRIPS Bonds and the Term Structure of Interest Rates
 Fill me in.